UK HealthCare coming to Turfland area

 In addition to good jobs, UK provides excellent health care services for Kentuckians, while nationally it is a leader in research.
 And with this announcement, UK is also making health care services more convenient for Lexington citizens, while bringing new life to Turfland Mall.

-Open to patients in late fall 2014
+Open to patients in early 2015

 Night rendering of new facility.